Convent of Jesus and Mary, Lahore: History

 Since its inception the principal work of the Congregation is carried on by means of education for children from all social milieux.
 The latest venture in the development of CJM Pakistan was to open a centre at the Lahore Convent in 1999 for children with special needs, named Thevenet Centre after the Foundress; Saint Claudine Thevenet.

 In 2011, the school celebrated its 135th year.
 Pakistan Post issued a commemorative on the occasion.

 On February 15, 2012, the President of Pakistan approved the conferment of Sitara Quaid-e-Azam on Sister John Berchmans Conway, a former teacher of the school, for her services towards education and promoting interfaith harmony in Pakistan.

-Organisation

-CJM is divided into four sections: